-It follows that the more efficient your windows are in terms of heat insulation, the more savings you can achieve in fuel bills.
+It follows that the more efficient your windows are regarding heat insulation, the more savings you can achieve in fuel bills.
 One thing often overlooked is if you feel your energy bills are at a reasonable level, you can keep the heating at the same level and simply enjoy higher comfort levels.

-Triple glazing can also help keep your room temperature steady, both in winter and summer.
-A study by Germany's Passivhaus Institute showed although double-glazing retained room temperature efficiently, triple glazing was nine per cent more effective at keeping an even temperature, whatever the weather.
+Triple glazing can also help keep your conseratory temperature steady, both in winter and summer.
+A study by Germany's Passivhaus Institute showed although double-glazing retained room temperature efficiently, triple glazing was nine percent more effective at keeping an even temperature, whatever the weather.

-Triple glazing does have an additional layer of glass leading people to believe that this may actually be more soundproof however the true noise reduction element of any window, double or triple is the laminate.
+Triple glazing does have an additional layer of glass, leading people to believe that this may be more soundproof; however, the true noise reduction element of any window, double or triple, is the laminate.
 Laminate is a thin layer of PB plastic placed between the glass when formed.
-This layer is far more effective than glass at dispersing sound waves and therefore means adding laminate to any window type will be a much more effect sound reduction technique
+This layer is far more effective than glass at dispersing sound waves and, therefore, means adding laminate to any window type will be a much more effective sound reduction technique

-As we mentioned above, laminate is a great way to reduce sound in the home but it is also a great way to enhance the security of the glass in your windows.
-Both double and triple glazing can be enhanced in this way and will therefore see increased security.
-In both circumstances it is only one pane of the glass that will contain the laminate and therefore neither double nor triple glazing offer a significant advantage.
+As we mentioned above, laminate is a great way to reduce sound in the home, but it is also a great way to enhance the security of the glass in your windows.
+Both double and triple glazing can be enhanced in this way and will, therefore, see increased security in your glazed extensions.
+In both circumstances, it is only one pane of the glass that will contain the laminate, and therefore, neither double nor triple glazing offers a significant advantage.